Roberto Pérez

-Roberto Andres Pérez (born December 23, 1988) is a Puerto Rican professional baseball catcher who is a free agent.
+Roberto Andres Pérez (born December 23, 1988) is a Puerto Rican former professional baseball catcher.
 He played college baseball for Florida Gateway College.
 Pérez was drafted by the Cleveland Indians in the 33rd round of the 2008 Major League Baseball draft.
-He made his MLB debut in 2014 with the Indians, and has also played in Major League Baseball (MLB) for the Pittsburgh Pirates and San Francisco Giants.
-He has won two Gold Glove Awards and two Fielding Bible Awards, and was named the Wilson Defensive Player of the Year in 2019.
+He made his MLB debut in 2014 with the Indians, and played in Major League Baseball (MLB) for the Pittsburgh Pirates and San Francisco Giants.
+He won two Gold Glove Awards and two Fielding Bible Awards, and was named the Wilson Defensive Player of the Year in 2019.

 Early life

 Pérez was drafted by the Los Angeles Dodgers in the 29th round of the 2006 Major League Baseball draft out of Eugenio Maria De Hostos High School in Mayagüez, Puerto Rico.
 He did not sign and attended Florida Gateway College, for whom he played college baseball.